gscontras/adjective_ordering/corpus_results/data/README.md

 # Tgrep2/TDTlite search

-The databases swbd.tab, bncw.tab, and bncs.tab are not in the repo because they're too big.
-They can be found on Judith's computer in this directory.
+The databases swbd.tab, bncw.tab, and bncs.tab contain the data extracted from the Switchboard, the written BNC, and the spoken BNC.
 Searches were run on jdegen@slate from ./projects/adjectives for swbd/bncs and from ./projects/adjectives_bncw for bncw.
 The latter got its own search because it's much larger and there are over 4 million cases of any adjective occurring before any noun.
 Things crashed, so I ran three separate searches on bncw (adj_1, adj_2, and adj_3 subdirectories):

 ```
 @ REFEXP        (@NP=np < (/^JJ/=adj < @TARGETADJ $.. (/^NN/ !,, (@TERMINAL ,, =adj !>> (@DISFL >> =np)))));